SimonDarksideJ/monogame.github.io/content/articles/monogame/howto/graphics/HowTo_Draw_Sprite_Over_Model.md

+---
+title: Drawing a Sprite Over a Model
+description: Demonstrates how to draw a sprite so that it obscures a model.
+In this example, we are drawing an animated sprite representing an explosion over the current screen position of a 3D model.
+---

 # Drawing a Sprite Over a Model

 Demonstrates how to draw a sprite so that it obscures a model.
 In this example, we are drawing an animated sprite representing an explosion over the current screen position of a 3D model.